-- have insight into the many different manners in which thoughts, feelings and behaviors are influenced by others, - understand the influence of culture on social psychological processes, - can summarize the characteristics of, as well as knowing the main theories, research and scientists of the different areas of social psychology (e.g., social cognition, intergroup relations), - understand social psychological concepts by relating different theories and areas of social psychology to each other, - can apply their knowledge of social and cross-cultural psychology to analyze societal examples, - can formulate societal implications of social and cross-cultural psychology, - are aware of the historical development of social and cross-cultural psychology (note that this part of the course is largely covered in the lectures rather than the book).
+- have insight into the many different manners in which thoughts, feelings and behaviours are influenced by others,

+- understand the influence of culture on social psychological processes,

+- can summarize the characteristics of, as well as knowing the main theories, research and scientists of the different areas of social psychology (e.g., social cognition, intergroup relations),

+- understand social psychological concepts by relating different theories and areas of social psychology to each other,

+- can apply their knowledge of social and cross-cultural psychology to analyse societal examples, psychology (note that this part of the course is largely covered in the lectures rather than the book).

-The course gives students a broad introduction into the major themes of social and cross-cultural psychology.
-The lectures will cover the many ways in which we can be influenced by other people and the social environment we live in.
+- can formulate societal implications of social and cross-cultural psychology, the social environment we live in.
 The first section of this course will look at the social cognitive processes that shape our perceptions of ourselves and others, and determine our behaviours, including basic social cognition (how we categorize our environment), social perception